dansasser/SIM-ONE/protocols/HIP_PROTOCOL.md

 ## Notes on Implementation

-Details of the search integration logic, relevance scoring methods, and content synthesis techniques are **not disclosed publicly** to protect proprietary intellectual property.
+Details of the search integration logic, relevance scoring methods, and content synthesis techniques are available in the repository's implementation under the dual-license model.
 This documentation focuses on HIP’s **governance role, operational purpose, and integration philosophy** within SIM‑ONE.